 CFTC OIG maintains an Office of Audits, Office of Investigations, and Office of Legal and Economic Research.
 At the end of the reporting period, the CFTC OIG consisted of eleven FTEs.
-However, during this reporting period, two attorneys departed, severely hampering our ability to complete investigations, inspections & evaluations, and white papers, some already in progress.
+However, in 2022 two attorneys departed, severely hampering our ability to complete investigations, inspections & evaluations, and white papers, some already in progress.
 We are in the process of backfilling these positions.
+During this reporting period, we brought in a consultant to assist with economic analysis.
+Our organizational chart follows: